✓ Updated March 2026

 Local Buses

-For the truly adventurous and budget-conscious traveler, local buses connect cities and towns across Vietnam.
-They offer an authentic glimpse into daily life and are incredibly cheap, though they can be crowded and routes might not always be clearly marked in English.
+For the adventurous and budget-conscious traveler, local buses offer an authentic glimpse into daily Vietnamese life.
+They connect cities and towns, though routes and schedules can be confusing for foreigners.

 Motorbike Rental